JeremyNelson13/Restful-Application/readme.md

 This is a Restful application designed to allow users to do some basic functions to data.
 ## Technology used
-Built w/
--Express
+- Express
--Dotenv [add rest as needed]
+- Dotenv [add rest as needed]
--Routes tested with Postman
+- Routes tested with Postman

 ## Routes Table
 | Method | Path | Purpose |